uclibs/scholar_use_cases/data_management/data_management_use_cases.md

 `So that:` the files maintain their integrity

 `Done looks like:` I am easily able to upload large files through a browser interface

+`Developer Update:` This requires external storage and would use Fedora 4.

 ##Submission 2 - Ability to ingest potentially very large file sizes
 `As a:`depositor with large files